-1. Use the Statistics view of the Column entity to help you see the distribution of values in that column.
-See About viewing density and selectivity statistics on page 73.

-See About viewing column statistics on page 73.
+• Use the Statistics view of the Column entity to help you see the distribution of values in that column.
+For more information, see About viewing density and selectivity statistics and About viewing column statistics.

 Examining Sybase instance statistics

 - About the Statistics tab - How the Statistics tab is structured - About the entities you can examine in the Statistics tab - How the Statistics tab can help you identify performance problems